 Calling Your Orgasms is the tendency of any character in a sex scene to announce the moment at which they orgasm.
 This announcement, while usually addressed to the person's partner, may also sometimes be addressed to Jesus, God, the deity of one's choice, or that other person they desperately wish was there instead

 .
-This is frequently done in works in lieu of actually showing the sex act itself as the sounds alone are less graphic than the visuals.
+This is frequently done in works in lieu of actually showing the sex act itself as the sounds alone are less explicit than the visuals.
+But it's also ubiquitous in pornography.

 Frequently this trope is parodied or Played For Comedy